OpenID Connect (OIDC) Authenticator

 Rerun authentication requests until the following message is written in the log:

 CONJ00021D - Concurrency limited cache updated successfully

-Resolution: Make sure OIDC Provider and DAP server time are aligned.
+Resolution: Make sure OIDC Provider and Conjur Server time are aligned.

 Validate that the returned time is aligned to the OIDC Provider in one of the following ways:

 - Decode a valid ID Token to extract the time

 - Check the time in the OIDC Provider dashboard

 Once the OIDC Authenticator is configured, you can send an authentication request.

 - Only users that are defined in the root policy can authenticate using the OIDC Authenticator.